kelnos/slox/README.md

 * I've implemented a fairly-easy way to build builtin classes, and added simple `List` and `File` classes, as well as a `System` class with some system-related functions.
+* A fairly large departure: I've implemented support for exceptions and try/catch/finally statements.
 * Typical of Scala programs, I eschew using `null` as the internal representation of Lox's `nil`, and instead repesent it as a distict type of literal.